montrealrobotics/dal/README.md

 # Deep Active Localization (DAL)
-Repository for Deep Active Localization research and benchmarks
+Repository for Deep Active Localization research and benchmarks.
+You can read our full paper on arxiv: https://arxiv.org/abs/1903.01669
-- We are still working on complete documentation of the code.
+- (Minor Note: We are still working on some minor documentations of the code, but it is ready to use)

+For training or testing on our custom simulator, see: sim/readme.md

 Requirements:
 - Python 3.5+
+- Pytorch 1.0
 - OpenAI Gym
 - Numpy